carousel/simple-color-mix-app/README.md

-A simple app for mixing colors with sliders.
+A simple app for mixing colors on a page, with HTML sliders.